 Regardless of the day of the week, the 25th day of December is a day of worship and thanksgiving for Christians who usually go to church to commemorate the day.
 The excitement of the celebration is often drowned by the numerous calls to offer monetary donations into the church coffers.

-Disguised under different names, the Christmas day has for years been a very profitable day for church, especially those in the Eastern parts of Nigeria, as the pastoral figure presiding over the day’s activities continuously beckons on its members and visiting worshippers to drop money for different activities including church projects and Christmas cutting of the cake.
+Disguised under different names, the Christmas day has for years been a very profitable day for churches, especially those in the Eastern parts of Nigeria, as the pastoral figure presiding over the day’s activities continuously beckons on its members and visiting worshippers to drop money for different activities including church projects and Christmas cutting of the cake.
 Offering and tithes are usually not included in these calls.

 Centuries ago, Christmas was celebrated through giving to feed the hungry and clothe the poor.
 Although these practices are not as common as they used to be, giving is still preached every Christmas in most churches.
 For the past five years in the Anglican church where I worship, the sermon has always been on the importance of giving.
 Each year, the calls for cash gifts begin after the sermon.
 Giving that it is expected of the worshippers to give, people feel guilty when they don’t.